SuduIDE/ideals/README.md

 If you are working on a multi-language project you don't need many language-specific LSP servers anymore.
 Just install IntelliJ IDEA with appropriate set of plugins and turn it into one LSP server for all the languages you need.

-Universal LSP Server is designed to be as much language agnostic as possible.
+IdeaLS is designed to be as much language agnostic as possible.
 However, for a better user experience some parts are still dependent on language-specific API.

 The project was heavily inspired by [intellij-lsp](https://github.com/Ruin0x11/intellij-lsp-server)

-NOTE: the project code name (Universal LSP Server) is a subject to change in the nearest future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>